 There is little that is straightforward about international trade.
 From regulations on imported goods to compliance issues, the trade of two parties over international lines requires a wealth of knowledge and expertise.
 From following specified regulations to filing correct documents for customs, securing imported goods can be a complicated and time-consuming process.

-In the United States, an Importer of Record bears the responsibility for ensuring compliance with all importing laws.
+According to Customs and Border Protection (CBP), an Importer of Record bears the responsibility for ensuring compliance with all importing laws.
 This individual or business can be the shipper, receiver, or a third party.
 Oftentimes, IOR designation is determined by the Incoterms of the shipment.

 If you need help with a current or upcoming shipment, our team of import experts and Licensed Customs Brokers are available to assist you.
 Whether you’re the importer of record or another party involved in the shipment, we’ll use our knowledge and experience to support you.

 As noted above, the individual or entity that is responsible for ensuring import compliance is known as the Importer of Record.
 This individual or entity assumes legal responsibility for the imports and assumes temporary ownership of the imported goods.

 Depending on the Incoterms of the shipment, the Importer of Record will vary.
 For terms such as EXA, FCA, FAS, and FOB the buyer/consignee is responsible for all necessary import requirements.
 Under other terms like DDP, DAP, and DPU the seller takes on this important task.
 Regardless of the situation, it’s worth noting that either individual or entity can hire a Licensed Customs Broker to act as the Importer of Record.
 Licensed Customs Brokers, along with freight forwarders handle numerous pieces of the supply chain when it comes to importing goods.

 There is a lot to know when it comes to Incoterms.
 For more information, take a look at our blog What Are Incoterms?
 We take a deep dive into the topic so that you gain a full understanding of all relevant terms.